Managing dynamic table bundles

 Initial setup

-To simplify the setup of a typical scenario, a script has been prepared: bundle_controller_tools.py.
-It is recommended to run it with the --init-all flag.
-When launching, you must specify the --cpu and --memory flags corresponding to the parameters of the tablet node instances.
-If there are instances of different sizes in the cluster, it is recommended to set the parameters for the smallest instance.
+We recommend running the script using the init --init-all command.
+When you run the script, you must specify the --cpu and --memory flags to indicate the number of CPU cores and the amount of RAM (in bytes) for the tablet node instances.
+If the cluster contains instances of different sizes, it is recommended to set parameters based on the smallest instance.

 The following sections describe the setup steps performed by the script.